rdfostrich/article-jws2018-ostrich/content/evaluation.md

 P-values for the linear regression model factors with the lookup time as response, and version and number of results as factors for each of the three benchmarks for VM and DM queries.
-For all cases, the version factor has no significant influence on the models, results has influence in the last three cases.
+For all cases, the version factor has no significant influence on the models,
+<span class="comment phrasing">results has influence in the last three cases.</span>
 </figcaption>
 </figure>